National CRNA Week Resources & Advocacy Guide (2023)

 CRNAs can increase access to rural healthcare, and improve the finances of the healthcare system overall, by providing top-quality care at a third of the cost of a physician anesthesiologist.
 “Since 2016, there have been 980 rural hospitals that have closed in the United States.
 Most of that is financially driven.
 So every dollar that can be saved allows for the services to still be provided,” Dr. Pettey says.

 The Critical Access and Rural Equality (CARE) Act, first proposed in 2017, would ensure that rural hospitals can keep their doors open.
-Part of the legislation would restore CRNA standby and on-call payment eligibility, ensure coverage and reimbursement of the most common costs of care, and allow CRNAs to continue providing safe and essential services to rural communities.
+Part of the legislation would restore CRNA standby and on-call payment eligibility, ensure coverage and reimbursement of the most common care costs, and allow CRNAs to continue providing safe and essential services to rural communities.
 First proposed in 2017, the CARE Act still hasn’t passed, but the public can (and does) continue to lobby its representatives for action.

 How to Get Involved

-The host for CRNA Week is the AANA who is the leading advocate for CRNAs and patient safety related to anesthesia care, with nearly 54,000 members.
+The host for CRNA Week is the AANA, which is the leading advocate for CRNAs and patient safety related to anesthesia care, with nearly 59,000 members.
 Their government affairs division reviews over 11,000 state legislative bills and regulatory proposals annually to determine the potential impact on CRNA practice.
 They also maintain one of the nation’s most influential political action committees, the CRNA-PAC.

 Collectively, AANA represents a powerful voice that lobbies for federal and state policy changes that empower CRNAs and improve patient safety.
 In addition to their advocacy, AANA participates in research around health policy, anesthesia science, education, clinical practice, and leadership.

 AANA membership offers benefits to the individual CRNA, too.
-Members gain access to professional publications, continuing education opportunities, and other career resources.
+Members can access professional publications, continuing education opportunities, and other career resources.
 Learn more about how to get involved with National CRNA Week on AANA’s website.